lucachaco/sourcequarter-lander/_posts/2014-12-31-great-experience-working-for-a-startup-in-berlin-germany.md

 date:   2014-12-31 09:51:00
 categories: experience
 ---
 Working 10 months in Germany was one of the best decisions I could have ever made.
-When you work for a start up with really smart people you learn a lot and you become aware of how creative a startup must be in order to move forward.
+When you work for a startup with really smart people you learn a lot and you become aware of how creative a startup must be in order to move forward.

 It was great to have two bosses with really different skill sets.
 I was able to improve drastically the quality of my code thanks to all the tools and process involved in the company.
 I was able to become a team player thanks to the communication strategies we had in the company.
 I was involve with a really nice self sufficient office thanks to the <a href="http://holacracy.org/">Holacracy</a> process implemented.